Alcaro/Arlib/arlib/sandbox/README.txt

 - filesystem: nonzero max_write was treated as infinite
     exploitability: trivial
     maximum impact: disk space exhaustion - though attacker is assumed able to launch arbitrarily many sandboxes, so none in practice.
+    severity: low, due to the trivial maximum impact
 - launch_impl: failure in process::set_fds was ignored
     exploitability: extremely hard, requires resource exhaustion and then some luck maximum impact: child may be able to access (including write) some or all fds open in parent